 This UNICEF report, Toxic Truth, mentions that about one in three children in the world are exposed to lead.
 There are many ways for you to be unexpectedly exposed and soil is one of the potential pathways.
 We invite you to check out our Resources page to learn more and to screen the soil you and your children encounter daily!

-In partnership with Georgia Department of Public Health, Agency for Toxic Substances and Disease Registry, and Georgia Adopt-A-Stream, we are offering free soil screening to anyone in Georgia who’s interested in checking their soil lead levels.
+With funding from the Environmental Protection Agency (EPA), and in partnership with The Historic Westside Gardens, Georgia Department of Public Health, Agency for Toxic Substances and Disease Registry, and Pediatric Environmental Health Specialty Units, we are offering free soil screening to anyone in Georgia who’s interested in checking their soil lead levels.
 This is a virtual free soilSHOP event and you can read more about the program, as well as the limitations of the soil screening method here.
-We welcome you to bring samples from at most two sites of your choice before November 15, 2020.
-If you have any questions/comments, please feel free to reach out to firstname.lastname@example.org.
+We welcome you to bring samples from at most two sites of your choice between October 15, 2021 – November 15, 2021.
+If you have any questions/comments, please feel free to reach out to email@example.com.

 If you live in this boundary in the Westside of Atlanta where the Superfund Site Investigation is ongoing, we recommend you contact Westside Lead Community Outreach (e-mail: R4_Westside_Lead@epa.gov, phone: 678-662-8603), for free soil testing and more.

 1. Take Your Soil Samples: Watch this video to take soil samples from your backyard or anywhere you would like to screen lead levels.
 The trowel or shovel you use needs to be clean before you take a sample.
 Also, make sure you mix the soil well after you collect 6 scoops and dry them thoroughly before you put them in a Ziploc bag!